Ying2019F/CVII_SemesterProject/README.md

 ### Training and evaluation

-1. Run ssd_pascal_orig.py to train the model
+1. python ssd_pascal_orig.py to train the model
-2. Run score_ssd_pascal.py to evaluate the model
+2. python score_ssd_pascal.py to evaluate the model

 ### Visualization